Deltares-research/geost/README.md

 You can contribute by testing, raising issues and making pull requests.
 Some general guidelines:

 - Use new branches for developing new features or bugfixes.
 Use prefixes such as feature/ bugfix/ experimental/ to indicate the type of branch
-- Add unit tests (and test data) for new methods and functions.
-We use pytest.
+- Add unit tests (and test data) for new methods and functions using pytest.
 - Add Numpy-style docstrings
-- Use Black formatting with default line lenght (88 characters)
+- Use Black formatting with default line length (88 characters)
 - Update requirement.txt en environment.yml files if required

 ## License